PsychVault

 The SMART framework works best when it is treated as a translation tool rather than a constraint.
 Start with what the client actually wants, then refine the language together.

-You can also find goal setting and intervention plans and feedback and formulation resources in the resource library.
+You can also find assessment and planning tools and report templates and formulation guides in the resource library.

 How to use templates effectively